nikwl/kinect-toolbox/README.md

 #### get_perspective_depth
 Get a simulated depth map from somewhere in the scene by specifying a principal point, viewing vector, and fov.

-#### PtcldViewer
-Spawn a Qt viewer to visualize point clouds from the kinect in real time.

 #### Streamer
 Use imagezmq to bounce an image stream between a computer and server for inference.